v6/vault-pov-training/README.md

 ### Installing Consul and Vault

-- Follow the instructions in this [Vault Proof of Value document](https://add_link_here).
+- Open a shell terminal on each of your linux instances.
-- From a terminal on your Linux AWS instance, run the following to get the Vault and Consul Enterprise binaries and install them:
+- From a terminal on each of your Linux AWS instances, run the following to get the Vault and Consul Enterprise binaries and install them:
   ```
   $ sudo su -
   # mkdir binaries && cd binaries